concourse/concourse/tsa/README.md

   < worker.json
 ```

 Note that in this case you should always have Garden and BaggageClaim listen on `127.0.0.1` so that they're not exposed to the outside world.
-For this reason there is no `$GARDEN_ADDR` or `$BAGGAGECLAIM_URL` as is the case with `register-worker`.
+For this reason there is no `$GARDEN_ADDR` or `$BAGGAGECLAIM_URL`.

 The `worker.json` file should contain the following: